Lumber: Grades and standards

 Individual pieces of lumber exhibit a wide range in quality and appearance with respect to knots, slope of grain, shakes and other natural characteristics.
 Therefore, they vary considerably in strength, utility, and value.

 The move to set national standards for lumber in the United States began with the publication of the American Lumber Standard in 1924, which set specifications for lumber dimensions, grade, and moisture content; it also developed inspection and accreditation programs.
 These standards have changed over the years to meet the changing needs of manufacturers and distributors, with the goal of keeping lumber competitive with other construction products.
 Current standards are set by the American Lumber Standard Committee, appointed by the U.S. Secretary of Commerce.

 Design values for most species and grades of visually graded structural products are determined in accordance with ASTM standards, which consider the effect of strength reducing characteristics, load duration, safety, and other influencing factors.
 The applicable standards are based on results of tests conducted in cooperation with the USDA Forest Products Laboratory.
 Design Values for Wood Construction, which is a supplement to the ANSI/AF&PA National Design Specification® for Wood Construction, provides these lumber design values, which are recognized by the model building codes.

 Canada has grading rules that maintain a standard among mills manufacturing similar woods to assure customers of uniform quality.
 Grades standardize the quality of lumber at different levels and are based on moisture content, size, and manufacture at the time of grading, shipping, and unloading by the buyer.
 The National Lumber Grades Authority (NLGA) is responsible for writing, interpreting and maintaining Canadian lumber grading rules and standards.
 The Canadian Lumber Standards Accreditation Board (CLSAB) monitors the quality of Canada's lumber grading and identification system.
+Their common grade abbrievation, CLS, Canadian Lumber Standard is well utilised in the construction industry.